How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Let The Lights Dangle

-Instead of running string lights along the sides of your outdoor gazebo, focus only on the top.
+Instead of running string lights along the sides of your outdoor gazebo, I suggest you only focus on the top.
 Wrap the lights on the upper frame and let them dangle from each side.
 Keep them at an appropriate height, so you won’t bump into them.

 String lights will make your gazebo look like it came straight from a magazine.
-It will give it an elegant and effortless look that will certainly impress your guests.
+I think that this gives it an elegant and effortless look that will certainly impress your guests.

 Keep It Simple